- Opening of the Cottage July 1 2008

 collections or your help with increased

-donations to help pay for the
+donations to help

 temporary storage.